Noptin is fully compatible with the latest version of Polylang allowing you to run a multilingual newsletter.

 Step 3: Translate Newsletter Campaigns

-The previous step showed you how to display subscription forms and confirmation messages and emails in the subscriber’s language.
+The previous step showed you how to display subscription forms and confirmation messages in the subscriber’s language.

 Next, we’ll ensure that any emails they get are in their preferred languages.

-To do this, we have to create a different email campaign for each language on our site and then filter the recipients via their preferred language as shown below.
+To do this, we have to create a different email campaign for each language on our site and then filter the recipients by their preferred language as shown below.

 The preferred language dropdown is available when sending newsletters to Noptin subscribers, WordPress users, or WooCommerce customers.